wizer47123/ShadowTable-Roblox/README.md

 ### About
-ShadowTable is an simple OOP table-wrapper implementation with .Changed event and pretty optimized with large-scale projects(not sure).
+ShadowTable is a simple OOP table-wrapper implementation with .Changed event and pretty optimized with large-scale projects(not sure).

 ### API
 ```ruby